JamesSkemp/words/content/post/review-radiant-historia-2011.md

 +++
 title = "Review: Radiant Historia (2011)"
-summary = "The following is a review of Radiant Historia (2011), released for the Nintendo DS." draft = false comments = false date = "2014-05-30T21:57:33-05:00"
+description = "The following is a review of Radiant Historia (2011), released for the Nintendo DS." draft = false comments = false date = "2014-05-30T21:57:33-05:00"